François Morellet – Untitled

 Artwork details

-François Morellet’s Untitled (from 6.
+François Morellet's Untitled (from 6.
 Kölner Kunstmarkt 72) (1972) exemplifies his rigorous approach to geometric abstraction.
-This hand-signed screenprint features a precise grid of alternating green and blue squares, creating a rhythmic optical vibration that highlights the artist’s mastery of systematic composition and serial structures.
-A leading figure of concrete and minimal art, Morellet used repetition and reduction to explore chance, order, and visual perception.
-Produced in an edition of 180, this limited edition print is a strong example of Morellet’s contribution to postwar abstraction and conceptual rigor.
+This signed limited edition screenprint features a precise grid of alternating green and blue squares, creating a rhythmic optical vibration that highlights the artist's mastery of systematic composition and serial structures.
+A leading figure of Concrete and Minimal art, Morellet used repetition and reduction to explore chance, order, and visual perception.

 About this artist